Conditional expectations, traces, angles between spaces and Representations of the Hecke algebras: The representation of the Hecke algebra

 \section{The representation of the Hecke algebra}

-In this chapter, we introduce a representation of the Hecke algebra of an almost normal subgroup $\Gamma$ of a discrete group $G$, that is canonicaly associated to a projective, unitary representation $\pi$ of the larger group $G$.
+In this section, we introduce a representation of the Hecke algebra ${\mathcal{H}}_{0}$ associated to an almost normal subgroup $\Gamma $ of a discrete group $G$.
+This representation of the Hecke algebra is canonically associated to a projective, unitary representation $\pi $ of the larger group $G$.

-Assume $G$ is a discrete countable group and $\Gamma \subseteq G$ an almost normal subgroup.
-Let $\pi : G \to B(H)$ be a projective, unitary representation of the group $G$ into the unitary operators on the Hilbert space $H$.